Description and Purpose

 Applicants are eligible who:

-3. Can be physically present for an oral interview in the end of August (tentatively scheduled on August 21, 2023), at Fulbright Taiwan in Taipei
+- Can be physically present for an oral interview at the end of August (tentatively scheduled on August 17, 2026), at Fulbright Taiwan in Taipei

-4. TOEFL scores (minimum iBT score 80) or IELTS score (minimum score 6.5) taken since September, 2022, or upload your iBT/IELTS test appointment confirmation to our application system.
-(Test date MUST before September 30, 2023).
+- TOEFL scores (minimum iBT score 80) or IELTS scores (minimum score 6.5) taken since September 2025, or upload your iBT/IELTS test appointment confirmation to our application system.
+(Test date MUST be before September 30, 2026).

 Applicants are Ineligible who: